• Skip to primary navigation

 two overhead photos of a glass bowl. the left shows milk being added to powdered sugar and the right shows a hand stirring the sugar cookie frosting.

 If you want to make festive colors, add gel food coloring to the frosting.
-These squeeze bottle gel food colors are my all-time favorite and I highly recommend using them!
+These squeeze bottle gel food colors are my all-time favorite and I highly recommend using them.

-Put in piping bags
+Put in Piping Bags

 For Christmas I make red, green and white frosting and separate the colors into multiple disposable decorating bags (usually two for each color).
 We usually have our friends over to decorate, and I like to make sure all the kids can use a bag of frosting at the same time.